ptsteadman/notebook/stories/a-quiet-new-voice.md

 were not surprised that she was trans: they could tell from the picture on her website.

-That afternoon, Feyerabend started to explore her new city, yet another city.
+Warsaw was pastel and grey, and somehow reminded Feyerabend of being a teenager.
-It was pastel and grey, and somehow reminded her of being a teenager.
+She knew that she was still young in the relative sense, but the week of free time bought back memories.

 Feyerabend knew that she was still young in the abstract sense, but the week of free time brought back memories.
 At some point in her early twenties,